yvonnesarah/JavaScript-Quiz/README.md

 ## Prerequisites
 N/A

+## Features
+* Muliple-choice questions about JavaScript.
+* Score tracking.
+* Responsive design for mobile and desktop use.
+* Timer for each quiz session.

 # Criteria
 * GIVEN I am taking a code quiz
 * WHEN I click the start button